 In this chapter you will print a log, in which the values from the current view of the table window are documented.
-This requires that you use the button "Print" from the table window.
-In order to use the button, you will stop the update of the data via the button the data is saved to the clipboard and added when the button is clicked again.
+This requires that you use the "Print" button from the table window.
+In order to use the button, you will stop the update of the data with the button.
+The data is saved to the clipboard and added when the button is clicked again.

 By actuating the "Print log" button in runtime, the print job "@OnlineTableControl - Table" is executed and the log is printed.
-The log is based on the page layout "Tag_Logging.rpl".
+The log is based on the page layout "Tag\Logging.rpl".